thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 # Verification

-To verify the token, the primary need is to check correct formation and signing as detailed in {{sec-token-encoding-and-signing}}.
+To verify the token, the primary need is to check correct encoding and signing as detailed in {{sec-token-encoding-and-signing}}.
 In particular, the Instance ID claim is used (together with the kid in the token COSE header, if present) to assist in locating the public key used to verify the token signature.